RadioShack: Corporate headquarters

+Non-US operations

-Intertan Inc.
+InterTAN Inc.

-In 1986, Tandy Corp. announced it would create a spinoff of its international retail operations, called Intertan Inc. The new company would take over operations of over 2,000 international company-owned and franchised stores, while Tandy retained its 7,253 domestic outlets and 30 of its manufacturing facilities.
-Intertan had two main units, Tandy Electronics Ltd., which operated in Canada, the UK, France, Belgium, West Germany, and the Netherlands; and Tandy Australia Ltd., which operated in Australia.
+In 1986, Tandy Corp. announced it would create a spinoff of its international retail operations, called InterTAN Inc. The new company would take over operations of over 2,000 international company-owned and franchised stores, while Tandy retained its 7,253 domestic outlets and 30 of its manufacturing facilities.
+InterTAN had two main units, Tandy Electronics Ltd., which operated in Canada, the UK, France, Belgium, West Germany, and the Netherlands; and Tandy Australia Ltd., which operated in Australia.

-At the end of 1989, there were 1,417 stores operated by Intertan under the Tandy or Radio Shack names.
-Intertan operated Tandy or Radio Shack stores in the UK until 1999 and Australia until 2001.
-RadioShack branded merchandise accounted for 9.5% of InterTAN's inventory purchases in its 2002-2003 fiscal year, the last complete year before the Circuit City acquisition, and later disappeared from stores entirely.
+At the end of 1989, there were 1,417 stores operated by InterTAN under the Tandy or Radio Shack names.
+InterTAN operated Tandy or Radio Shack stores in the UK until 1999 and Australia until 2001.
+RadioShack branded merchandise accounted for 9.5% of InterTAN's inventory purchases in its 2002–2003 fiscal year, the last complete year before the Circuit City acquisition, and later disappeared from stores entirely.

 Canada

-Following the creation of Intertan, Tandy Electronics operated 873 stores in Canada, and owned the rights to the RadioShack name.
-In 2004, Circuit City, a competitor of Radio Shack purchased Intertan, which held the rights to use the RadioShack name in Canada until 2010.
-Radio Shack Corp., which operated Radio Shack stores in the US, sued Intertan in an attempt to end the contract for the company name early.
+Following the creation of InterTAN, Tandy Electronics operated 873 stores in Canada, and owned the rights to the RadioShack name.
+In 2004, Circuit City purchased InterTAN, which held the rights to use the RadioShack name in Canada until 2010.
+Radio Shack Corp., which operated Radio Shack stores in the US, sued InterTAN in an attempt to end the contract for the company name early.
 On March 24, 2005, a US district court judge ruled in favour of RadioShack, requiring InterTAN stop using the brand name in products, packaging or advertising by June 30, 2005.
-The Canadian stores were rebranded under the name The Source by Circuit City.
+The Canadian stores were rebranded under the name "The Source by Circuit City".
 Radio Shack briefly re-entered the Canadian market, but eventually closed all stores to refocus attention on its core US business.

-The Source was acquired by Bell Canada in 2009.
+The Source was acquired by BCE Inc. in 2009.
+In January 2024, Bell announced a brand licensing agreement with its competitor Best Buy, which will see its locations rebranded as Best Buy Express and integrated into Best Buy's retail network, but remain under the ownership of BCE.